Cloudflare workers

 3. Click on a trace to expand the trace details.

-If request and response are not captured, then check the Content-Type header.
+If the request and response are not captured, check the Content-Type header.
 Request and response bodies are captured only if a Content-Type header is present and includes either json or xml as a substring.
 You can configure additional types by modifying the capture_content_types configuration options of the Worker script mentioned above.

 INSTALL_OPTIONS = {